 To try your hand at this kind of work, you could volunteer at non profit organizations or charities.
 You could look at this volunteering as a form of community service or as a donation or gift.

 A great example of some serious VO donating was shortly after Hurricane Katrina struck.
-Voice talents including Peter O'Connell lent their voices in PSAs created for the American Red Cross to help spread the message and encourage financial donations to help facilitate rescue and rebuilding efforts.
+Voice talent lent their voices in PSAs created for the American Red Cross to help spread the message and encourage financial donations to help facilitate rescue and rebuilding efforts.

 5. Technical Skills